 How Animal Agriculture Contributes to the Climate Crisis

 Feeding massive amounts of grain and water to farmed animals and then killing them and processing, transporting, and storing their flesh is extremely energy-intensive.
 And forests—which absorb greenhouse gases—are cut down in order to supply pastureland and grow crops for farmed animals.
+Roughly 80% of deforestation in the Amazon rainforest has been caused by cattle ranchers, who destroy the land in order to raise animals for their skin and flesh.
 Finally, the animals themselves and all the manure that they produce release even more greenhouse gases into our atmosphere.

 Carbon dioxide, methane, and nitrous oxide are all powerful greenhouse gases, and together, they cause the vast majority of climate change.